 SB 52 (Sen. Bruce Thompson) - establishes safe harbor provisions for companies that implement minimum cybersecurity controls.
 DID NOT PASS

 SR 102 (Sen. Steve Gooch) - creates the Georgia Commission on E-Commerce and Freight Infrastructure Funding to study policy related to freight and logistics.
-AWAITING GOVERNOR'S SIGNATURE
+SIGNED INTO LAW

 HB 134 (Rep. Victor Anderson) - exclude meetings relating to cybersecurity contracting and planning from open meeting requirements.
-AWAITING GOVERNOR'S SIGNATURE
+SIGNED INTO LAW

 HB 150 (Rep. Bruce Williamson) - prohibits cities and counties from adopting policies that prohibit the connection or reconnection of any utility service based upon the type or source of energy or fuel.
-AWAITING GOVERNOR'S SIGNATURE
+SIGNED INTO LAW

 HB 608 (Rep. Bill Werkheiser) - updates and clarifies parts of the Georgia Broadband Deployment Initiative, which was created in 2018, to help private companies secure grants to help deploy broadband.
 DID NOT PASS

 SB 8 (Sen. Jeff Mullis)/HB 76 (Rep. John Carson) - eliminates the percentage of ownership EMCs may hold in a gas marketer.
 DID NOT PASS